yemix/transfer-server/README.md

 # transfer-server
-Transfer a server to a other user using discords user api and python
+- Transfer a server to a other user using discords user api and python
+- Using User Token
+- Elapsed time feature
+- Sleep feature before transfer